Codebyte15/Lide_Code/README.md

 1) Corrected Download Size Popup for new update

-2) Live Server Plugin Extension
+2) Live Server Plugin Extension ( NOTE:- THIS PLUGIN IS NOW REMOVED)
 ------------------------------------------------------------

 🤝 Contributing